-- Ensure that project objectives are SMART (Specific, Measurable, Achievable, Realistic and Time-bound) and that success can be reviewed. - Ensure a clear theory of change linking project outputs and objectives. - Establish alignment between STP objectives and Business Plan KPIs
+- ➤ Ensure that project objectives are SMART (Specific, Measurable, Achievable, Realistic and Time-bound) and that success can be reviewed. - Link project objectives to TfN's operating model and STP Strategic Ambitions

-All project objectives will be linked to one or more of TfN's STP objectives, and one or more of the pillars of TfN's Operating Model, as set out in TfN's second Strategic Transport Plan, to strengthen links with TfN's 'golden thread':
+All project objectives will be linked to one or more of TfN's STP strategic ambitions, and one or more of the pillars of TfN's Operating Model, as set out in TfN's second Strategic Transport Plan, to strengthen TfN's 'golden thread':

-- A centre of technical excellence for the North holding and collating information and analytical tools that are available to all partners - A source of trusted information one that is available to all our partners locally, regionally, and nationally as a foundation on which to develop solutions - A strategic thought leader and champion of strategic transport planning - one that ensures the linkages between transport, digital and energy systems are reflected in decision making - An enabler of accelerated delivery applying our capability and capacity in support of our partners as they bring forward solutions for implementation - A trusted collaborator working with partners (nationally and across the North) in order to maximise the leverage of its own activity to the benefit of our communities and businesses. - 5.2.
-Organisational Level Actions
+- A centre of technical excellence for the North holding and collating information and analytical tools that are available to all partners. - A source of trusted information one that is available to all our partners locally, regionally, and nationally as a foundation on which to develop solutions. - A strategic thought leader and champion of strategic transport planning one that ensures the linkages between transport, digital and energy systems are reflected in decision making. - An enabler of accelerated delivery applying our capability and capacity in support of our partners as they bring forward solutions for implementation. - A trusted collaborator working with partners (nationally and across the North) to maximise the leverage of its own activity to the benefit of our communities and businesses.